CDCgov/tostadas/docs/user-guide/glossary.md

 **batch_size**
 :   The number of samples grouped into a single submission package.
 Controlled with `--batch_size`.
 NCBI recommends batch submissions over individual sample submissions.
 A batch size of 25--50 is typical.

+**BioSample package**
+:   A predefined set of metadata attributes required by NCBI for a specific sample type (e.g., Pathogen.cl.1.0 for clinical pathogens, SARS-CoV-2.wwsurv.1.0 for wastewater surveillance).

 **center account**
 :   An organizational account registered with NCBI for programmatic submissions via FTP/SFTP.
 Unlike personal NCBI accounts, center accounts are tied to an institution and are required for automated submission workflows.
 Credentials are configured in `submission_config.yaml`.

+**WGS (Whole Genome Shotgun)**
+:   Whole Genome Shotgun sequencing.
+A sequencing strategy that sequences the entire genome in fragments, which are then assembled computationally.